htadwilliams/Glue/readme.md

 ## Core macroing:

+* All macros, triggers, and remapping persist via JSon de/serialization.
 * Macros may be triggered by multiple key and key chording combinations.
 * Macros may be looped or canceled.
 * Keys may be remapped, with optional filtering by process (running .exe) name.
+* Macros may be triggered by a variety of keyboard, mouse, or game controller input combinations, with optional filtering by process name.
 * Keys and buttons may be toggled - held until released.
-* Multiple macros may be "ripple fired" from a single trigger.
+* Multiple macros may be "ripple fired" by repeating a single trigger.
 * Mouse movement and clicking supports multiple coordinate modes (relative, absolute, and normalized 0-65,535).
 * Macro actions include:
   - keyboarding